 I may be just a little bit biased, because this is where my husband proposed to me, but I have to say, the Lincoln Park Conservatory Show House offers the most beautiful backdrop for a wedding proposal.
 The Show House changes with the seasons, and is the darling of the conservatory.
 Pro tip: Go around closing time so you can escape the crowds.
 If you are lucky like we were, your engagement may turn serendipitous — a wedding photographer was leisurely taking photos of the flowers nearby and captured our special moment for us.
 Lincoln Park Conservatory is located at 2391 N Stockton Dr, right next door to the Lincoln Park Zoo.

-For adventurers and thrill seekers, a flight with Chicago Helicopter Experience (CHE) is pretty much tailor-made.
+For adventurers and thrill seekers, a flight with Vertiport or Chicago Helicopter Experience (CHE) is pretty much tailor-made.
 Incredible views of skyscrapers and the lake, champagne, chocolates, and a video so you can replay the once-in-a-lifetime experience are among the things that make this so unique.
 “We love being able to be a part of someone’s special moment,” says Samantha O'Toole, CHE Marketing Associate.
 “Just call ahead and we can help plan all of the details.”
 For something extra special, take flight at night.
 The lights shine just as brightly as that diamond ring you're hiding in your pocket.

 Chicago Helicopter Experience